Mechatronics MSc is one of the longest established specialist courses in the UK.

-This advanced course focuses on enabling you to become proficient in communicating across a range of different disciplines and delivering optimised engineering solutions using an integrated multidisciplinary mechatronics approach.
-You will be exposed to a broad range of engineering disciplines, be able to solve multidisciplinary mechatronics problems and develop the skills to apply a mechatronic approach to the solution of technical problems.
+You will be exposed to a broad range of engineering disciplines, learn to solve multidisciplinary mechatronics problems and develop the skills to apply a mechatronic approach to the solution of technical problems.

 First semester (September to January)

-* Electromechanics provides an insight into the fundamental theory and application underpinning electronics, mechanics, and mechatronic systems engineering.
-Also introduces the principles of electromagnetism, piezoelectric and MicroMechatronics/MEMS
+Electromechanics – provides an insight into the essential theories and applications underpinning electronics, mechanics and mechatronic systems, and introduces the principles, tools and practices of Model based development

-* Mechatronic Systems - Engineering and Design introduces you to system engineering and the philosophies of design and provides the basic tools and rules for analysis of systems and integrated design concepts and evaluation techniques.
-Exposes you to rational assessment of a range of studies of electro-mechanical system design
+Mechatronic Systems: Engineering and Design – introduces you to model based system engineering and the philosophies of design.
+It provides the essential tools and rules for analysis of systems and integrated design concepts and evaluation techniques.
+The module exposes you to rational assessment of a range of studies of electro-mechanical system design

 Second semester (February to May)

-* Machine Vision, Robotics and Flexible Automation provides both conceptual and detailed knowledge in the area of robotics, machine vision and flexible automation.
-Also builds upon the fundamental philosophy of mechatronics in the context of flexible automation technologies and applications
+Machine Vision, Robotics and Flexible Automation – provides both conceptual and detailed knowledge in the areas of robotics, machine vision and flexible automation, and builds upon the fundamental philosophy of mechatronics in the context of flexible automation technologies and applications

-* Research Methods introduces the fundamentals of research methods in an engineering context.
-It will prepare you for the individual research project through undertaking lectures, seminars and assignments that introduce and develop the concepts, organisational structure and deliverables of a research project.
+Research Methods – introduces the fundamentals of research methods in an engineering context.
+It will prepare you for the individual research project through lectures, seminars and assignments that introduce and develop the concepts, organisational structure and deliverables of a research project

-This research can be industrially-based or linked to an industrial partner, attached to one of the mechatronic-related research teams within the faculty or in other collaborating institutions.
-The research project should be in an area relevant to Mechatronics, where clear evidence of the ability to solve a real multidisciplinary problem is demonstrated.
+You will undertake a research project, either industrially based or linked to an industrial partner attached to one of the mechatronic-related research teams within the faculty or in other collaborating institutions.
+The project should be in an area relevant to mechatronics, where clear evidence of the ability to solve a real multidisciplinary problem is demonstrated.
 The project assessment involves a formal presentation, production of a technical paper and a thesis.